Skip to content

 claude mcp list

-You should see push-advisor in the list.
+You should see taskmaster in the list.

-To see the full configuration:
+To see the full configuration, run this command:

 Terminal window

-claude mcp get push-advisor
+claude mcp get taskmaster

 Screenshot showing the terminal output after successfully adding and configuring an MCP server in Claude Code